Asenath Barzani

-Asenath Barzani (אסנת ברזאני, 1590-1670), was a Kurdish Jewish female rabbinical scholar and poet who lived near Duhok, Kurdistan.
+Asenath Barzani (אסנת ברזאני, 1590-1670), was a Kurdish Jewish female rabbinical scholar, rosh yeshiva, and poet who lived near Duhok, Kurdistan.

 Biography

 Family background

 Asenath was born in 1590 into the Barzani family, a well-known Jewish family in Northern Kurdistan.
-Her grandfather, Netanel HaLevi, was a rabbi and the leader of the Jewish community in Mosul, and considered to be a holy man in the local Jewish community and its environs.
+Her grandfather, Nathaniel HaLevi, was a rabbi and the leader of the Jewish community in Mosul, and considered to be a holy man in the local Jewish community and its environs.
 Due to the honor of his teachings, he was addressed as Adoni (Hebrew, lit. 'my lord').
-His son and Asenath's father, Shemuel Barzani, a rabbi and mystic, was troubled by the status of the Torah among the Jews of Kurdistan and by the lack of spiritual leaders and halakhic decisors.
-He established several yeshivas in Barzan, Akre, Amedi, and Mosul to cultivate wise students who could serve the public as rabbis, hazzans, and shokhets (kosher slaughterers).
+His son and Asenath's father, Samuel Barzani, a rabbi and mystic, was troubled by the status of the Torah among the Jews of Kurdistan and by the lack of spiritual leaders and halakhic decisors.
+He established several yeshivas in Barzan, Akre, Amedi, and Mosul to cultivate wise students who could serve the public as rabbis, hazzans, and shochets (kosher slaughterers).
 The education of such students were supported by donations from Jewish philanthropists.